 Some of the ingredients that make up the Kaytee Supreme Rabbit Food include alfalfa meal, corn, oat groats, and wheat.
 If you want your rabbit to get their essential B12, E, and D3 vitamins, this food will handle that for you.
 We love that this food has no artificial colors or flavors, as those are not at all necessary when it comes to rabbit food.

-All in all, we think that this is the best rabbit food in 2020.
+All in all, we think that this is the best rabbit food on the market.

 2. Sunburst Gourmet Blend Rabbit Food – Best Value

 If the Kaytee Supreme seems a bit more expensive than you would like, we found a great alternative for you.
 The Higgins Sunburst Gourmet Blend Rabbit Food is the best rabbit food for the money.
 We love that this food also includes some hay as many other rabbit foods require hay to be fed in addition.

 Along with the hay, the Higgins Sunburst Gourmet Blend Rabbit food has dried mixed fruits, sun-cured hay, flaked vegetables, and pre-cooked legumes.

 From a nutritional standpoint, the Higgins Rabbit Food has plant-based DHA omega-three fatty acids and probiotics.
 These nutritional standouts will help with overall health and immune system support and a high-functioning digestive system.
 Just as we mentioned with the Kaytee, there are no artificial ingredients in the Higgins Rabbit Food.

 3. Oxbow Garden Select Adult Rabbit Food – Premium Choice

 If you are a rabbit owner that wants the best food out there, and the cost is not an issue, the Oxbow Garden Select Adult Rabbit Food is a great option.
 Since this is a premium choice, you can expect to pay quite a bit more (almost double our value choice), but you do get some significant benefits.